How to Use This Calculator

 Why is bioavailability important for drug dosing?

 Understanding bioavailability is crucial for determining the correct oral dose to achieve the same therapeutic effect as an intravenous dose.
-If an oral drug has 50% bioavailability, you would typically need to administer twice the dose orally compared to intravenously to get the same amount of drug into the bloodstream.
+For example, if an oral drug has 50% bioavailability, you would typically need to administer twice the dose orally compared to intravenously to get the same amount of drug into the bloodstream.
+The 'Relative Exposure Index' in the results helps quantify this difference.

 What is a typical bioavailability range for oral medications?